Frequently Asked Question About Naturopath Healthcare

 What training does a Naturopathic Doctor have?

-Naturopathic Doctors undertake a similar education process as Western doctors.
-Naturopaths start with an undergraduate degree, including the medical sciences, followed by a 4 year postgraduate program at a specialized school for Naturopathic medicine.
+Naturopathic Doctors undertake an intensive and extensive education process.
+Naturopaths must have an undergraduate degree, including the medical sciences, followed by a 4 year postgraduate program at a Naturopathic medical college.
 The fourth year of training consists of class time as well as residency in the school’s teaching clinic.
 To view a comparison between the curriculum at conventional medical schools and Naturopathic medical schools click : http://www.bcna.ca/documents/comparativecurriculacombined.pdf

 What types of conditions does she treat?
-Although Dr. Kira can treat almost any condition, her specialty has always been digestive disorders and allergies.
+Although Dr. Kira treats almost any condition, but her focus has always been digestive disorders and allergies.
 Digestive disorders include: irritable bowel syndrome (IBS),Crohn’s disease, ulcerative colitis, acid reflux (GERD), constipation, and diarrhea.
 Allergies are a broad topic and include seasonal (hay fever) or chronic allergies, asthma,and hives.

 What is the difference between a Naturopathic Doctor and a Homeopath?